 ‘And importantly here they can receive protection.’

 ‘In the wild I believe loss of habitat or food can create ever greater competition for resources.
 It’s the same with humans.
 I don’t think either chimps or humans are natural born killers but circumstances can push members of both species over the top.’

 ‘’Just like Cain and Abel.
 Is it common for chimps to escape?’
 I asked.

 ‘Contrary to what you would reasonably assume, most zoo animals are very reluctant to leave the security of their enclosures.
 At the same time, it comes as no surprise that because of their intelligence, dexterity and volatility, monkeys and apes are the zoo animals most frequently implicated in escapes.
 And remember chimps like ours are much stronger than a person.
-They are classified as dangerous, and if loose in the zoo grounds, this necessitates either shepherding the public into ‘safe houses’ or the complete evacuation of the zoo.
+Though a chimp is a human’s closest genetic relative, it is nonetheless an animal we have never been able to fully tame.
+Even one hand-raised among humans with familiar, close and emotional bonds will, at some point in time, transform from a tame and predictable animal to a dangerous one.If loose in the zoo grounds, this necessitates either shepherding the public into ‘safe houses’ or the complete evacuation of the zoo.
 Luckily for the zoo’s Mosman neighbours, most zoo escapees rarely stray far from the home territory and security represented by their enclosures. ’

 ‘What have been the most memorable breakouts?’